 Running at full capacity, the Corp Lab will have over 100 researchers and staff, including NTU PhD students.

-The ST Engineering-NTU Corporate Lab is NTU Singapore’s second corporate lab under the NRF Corporate [email protected] Scheme.
-The [email protected] Corporate Lab, a partnership between NTU Singapore and Rolls-Royce, was established in 2013.
+The ST Engineering-NTU Corporate Lab is NTU Singapore’s second corporate lab under the NRF Corporate Laboratory@University Scheme.
+The Rolls-Royce@NTU Corporate Lab, a partnership between NTU Singapore and Rolls-Royce, was established in 2013.

 The NRF scheme seeks to strengthen Singapore’s innovation system by encouraging public-private research and development collaboration between universities and companies.
 It also ensures that universities achieve impact by developing cutting edge solutions for problems faced by the industries.

-To date, NRF has established four labs under its Corporate [email protected] Scheme.
+To date, NRF has established four labs under its Corporate Laboratory@University Scheme.